andsat/palstat/README.md

 # palstat
 Palace Chat Server Status Generator

-This was written some time around 2003 during the demise of Communities.com, the soon-to-be-bankrupt and owner of The Palace 2D visual chat.
+This was written some time around 2003 during the demise of Communities.com, the soon-to-be-bankrupt owner of The Palace 2D visual chat.

 It was written as a replacement for the ancient (c.
 1998) Java applet "palAdminStat" included with the Palace Server.